MartinPJB/ShadowMap/README.md

 # ShadowMap

 A vulgar attempt in order to "anonymize" a luau codebase by renaming identifiers and keeping integrity between multiple files.

+⚠️ **NOT MEANT FOR PRODUCTION - THIS IS AN EXPERIMENT AND IT IS HEAVILY UNOPTIMIZED AND ISN'T WORKING PROPERLY.**

 ### Before usage